Prog-amin/federal-rag-agentic-chatbot/README.md

 - Real-time web interfaces

 ## Example Flow: Behind the Scenes of Federal RAG Agent
-Data Ingestion: Integrated the official Federal Register API to stream and parse new documents automatically.
+**Data Ingestion**: Integrated the official Federal Register API to stream and parse new documents automatically.

-Vectorization: Each document is chunked and converted into embeddings using an LLM-based encoder.
+**Vectorization**: Each document is chunked and converted into embeddings using an LLM-based encoder.

-Retrieval: Embeddings are stored in a SQLite vector database (now migrating to Pinecone for scalability).
+**Retrieva**: Embeddings are stored in a SQLite vector database (now migrating to Pinecone for scalability).
 At query time, the system performs a semantic search to fetch the most relevant passages.

-Answer Generation: Retrieved passages are combined with the user’s question and passed to an LLM (Meta-Llama-3.2-3B-Instruct) with strict grounding instructions to ensure accuracy.
+**Answer Generation**: Retrieved passages are combined with the user’s question and passed to an LLM (Meta-Llama-3.2-3B-Instruct) with strict grounding instructions to ensure accuracy.